OUR PICK FOR YOU

 Take 15% off if you add it to your cart now

-Also referred to as vitamin H and B7, biotin plays a major role in helping the human body convert food into usable energy.
+Biotin plays a major role in helping the human body convert food into usable energy (also referred to as vitamin H and B7).
 This B complex vitamin is plentiful in a wide range of foods including nuts, legumes, cauliflower, whole grains, mushrooms, eggs, oysters, and organ meats.

 One of the biggest benefits of biotin is that it helps stimulate hair growth, causing hair to thicken and appear more lustrous.
 Biotin can also help hair look healthier while growing more quickly and sustainably.
 This is good news for healthy people who want their hair to look its best, as well as those with health issues that lead to lackluster hair.